 Navigate global, economic, political, and social challenges

-Through this cross-disciplinary major, you’ll take courses in political science, economics, national security, legal studies, and history, studying conflict, development, and diplomacy.
-You will examine the resolutions of international conflicts; you will address the role of inequality as a cause of conflict – and a critical component of its resolution – and you will explore post-conflict peace-making.
+Through this interdisciplinary major, you’ll take courses in political science, economics, national security, legal studies, and history, studying conflict, development, and diplomacy.
+You will examine the resolutions of international conflicts, the role of inequality as a cause of conflict – and a critical component of its resolution – and explore post-conflict peace-making.
 You’ll do all this while learning from professors who have extensive international experience.

 As an International Affairs major, you will also:

 - Explore post-conflict reconstruction, foreign policy, and the international political economy